cerebralnomad/Recipe-Scribe/README.md

 To omit the bullet point from a line of text in the ingredients list, begin the line with a period (.).
 The period will be removed automatically when saving the file.

-Likewise, any line in the Directions beginning withe a period will not be indented.
+Likewise, any line in the Directions beginning with a period will not be indented.
 This allows you to include Notes or Links in the directions without having them indented, making the saved file look better.